scicloj/clojisr/README.md

 ## Scope of the project

-Libraries for Clojure-R interop are note new - see [this list](doc/existing_libraries.md).
+Libraries for Clojure-R interop are not new - see [this list](doc/existing_libraries.md).

 This project suggests yet another way to use R from Clojure.